J. J. Hagerman

-James John (J.J.)
-Hagerman (March 23, 1838 – September 13, 1909) was an American industrialist who owned mines, railroads and corporate farms in the American West in the late 19th and early 20th centuries.
+James John Hagerman (March 23, 1838 – September 13, 1909) was an American industrialist who owned mines, railroads and corporate farms in the American West in the late 19th and early 20th centuries.
 He was one of the most influential men in territorial New Mexico.

 Early life

-J. J. Hagerman was born March 23, 1838, near Port Hope, Ontario, in Canada.
+J. J. Hagerman was born March 23, 1838, near Port Hope, Upper Canada.
 His parents were James and Margaret (Crawford) Hagerman, immigrants of Scandinavian descent.
 The family moved to Newport, Michigan, in 1843.
 The family became naturalized United States citizens in 1848.

 Hagerman went to the University of Michigan in 1857.
 While in college, Hagerman took a job as a clerk with the Milwaukee Iron Company, a manufacturer of railroad ties.
 He continued working there after graduation in 1861, and by 1863 had so impressed the company's owners that he was made business manager of the firm.

 Hagerman married Anna Osborne in 1867.
 The couple had two sons, Percy and Herbert.

 J. J. Hagerman contracted pulmonary tuberculosis in 1873.
 Although he recovered, his health was greatly weakened for the remainder of his life.

 As the country recovered from the Panic of 1873, Hagerman anticipated the increased need for iron ore.
 When the Menominee Mining Company was organized in 1877, Hagerman became an investor in and president of the firm.
 Using his knowledge of iron deposits gained while working for the Milwaukee Iron Co., Hagerman enabled the firm to become highly successful.
 The company's first successful iron operation was the Norway Mine.
 Hagerman built the nearby town of Norway, Michigan, to provide housing and services for the company's employees.

 Hagerman's health deteriorated in 1881, and he moved to Switzerland.
 The family soon left for Italy, and purchased a residence in Milan.